trans-travel/trans-travel/us/id.md

    associated with their sex assigned at birth when using some bathrooms/showers in schools.
-However, this is [being challenged](https://lambdalegal.org/case/roe-v-critchfield/) court and a temporary restraining order against this law, thus bathroom/shower access in schools is temporarily allowed in Idaho (verified Mar.
-17, 2025).
-Note however that this only blocks this _state_ law, and does not block any local school policies that are discriminatory, as those aren't at issue in the lawsuit.
+However, this is [being challenged](https://lambdalegal.org/case/roe-v-critchfield/) in court (updated Mar.
+20, 2025).
  * Enforcement of school bathroom regulations is unclear.
-But see above, as the law is temporarily stayed.
  * Public accommodation access is not protected for trans people in Idaho.
  * Idaho has wide-reaching religious freedom laws that allow denial of some services on the basis of gender identity.
- * Idaho has a law that prevents all levels of government from enforcing any bathroom non-discrimination laws upon businesses and organizations that contract with government.
+ * Idaho has a law that prevents all levels of government from enforcing any bathroom non-discrimination laws on businesses and organizations that contract with government.
 (Example: homeless shelters, businesses that contract with the state, private schools that get state money, etc).